Upabjojr/sympy/docs/modules/utilities/codegen.rst

 generation functionality in Diofant.
 Some details of the implementation is given below for advanced users that may want to use the framework directly.

-.. note:: The ``codegen`` callable is not in the diofant namespace automatically, to use it you must first execute
+.. note:: The ``codegen`` callable is not in the sympy namespace automatically, to use it you must first execute

-   >>> from diofant.utilities.codegen import codegen  # noqa: F401
+   >>> from sympy.utilities.codegen import codegen  # noqa: F401

 Implementation Details
 ======================